Skip to main content

 • is likely to contaminate any agricultural produce derived from plants or stock outside the target area.

-These laws aim to protect primary producers from inappropriate chemical use and enhance Victoria's reputation as a producer of clean, fresh produce.
+These laws aim to protect primary producers from inappropriate chemical use.
+They also enhance Victoria’s reputation as a producer of clean, fresh produce.

-The guidelines in this document aim to provide the information necessary to allow you to take a representative sample.
+The guidelines provide information necessary to allow you to take a representative sample.
 Samples are best analysed by a National Association for Testing Authorities (NATA) accredited laboratory.
-This provides confidence that the results are a true indication of the residue status of the sample and ensure that decisions are based on accurate information.
+This provides confidence that the results are a true indication of the residue status of the sample and ensures that decisions are based on accurate information.

 References